 - Antithrombin antigen, which measures the quantity of antithrombin present

 2. Acquired antithrombin deficiencies may occur at any age.
-These result in quantitative deficiency of antithrombin (type 1 deficiency).
-They are associated with a variety of conditions, including liver disease, extensive thrombosis, disseminated intravascular coagulation (DIC), blood loss, cancer, nephrotic syndrome – a form of kidney disease, metastatic (widespread) tumours and chemotherapy with asparaginase.
+These result in a quantitative deficiency of antithrombin (Type 1 deficiency).
+They are associated with a variety of conditions, including liver disease, extensive thrombosis, disseminated intravascular coagulation (DIC), blood loss, poor nutrition, surgery, cancer, nephrotic syndrome – a form of kidney disease, metastatic (widespread) tumours and chemotherapy with asparaginase.

 How is it used?

-Antithrombin testing is primarily requested, along with other tests for hypercoagulable disorders, to investigate to investigate the cause of recurrent venous thrombosis.
+Antithrombin testing is primarily requested to investigate the cause of recurrent venous thrombosis and is normally part of a wider ‘thrombophilia screen’.
 The antithrombin activity test is performed before the antigen test, to evaluate whether the total amount of functional antithrombin is normal.
-Activity will be decreased with both type 1 and type 2 antithrombin deficiencies, so this test can be used as an initial screen for both.
+Activity will be decreased with both Type 1 and Type 2 antithrombin deficiencies, so this test can be used as an initial screen for both.
 If the antithrombin activity is low, then the antithrombin antigen test is performed to determine the quantity of antithrombin present.
 If a deficiency is detected, both antithrombin tests are repeated at a later date to confirm test findings.
 Antithrombin testing may be used to evaluate patients not responding as expected to heparin.

 When is it requested?

-Antithrombin activity testing is requested, along with other tests for hypercoagulable disorders (such as Protein C and Protein S, and Lupus anticoagulant), when a patient has been experiencing recurrent venous thrombosis.
+Antithrombin activity testing is requested, along with other proteins involved in clotting regulation (such as Protein S and Protein C), when a patient has been experiencing recurrent venous thrombosis.
 Antithrombin should be measured after a blood clot has been treated and resolved as both the presence of the clot, and the therapy used to treat it, will affect antithrombin results.